What is osteopathy ?

 Respiratory disorders

-Carpal tunnel syndrome, golf or tennis elbow, shoulder pain
+Carpal tunnel syndrome, golfer's elbow or tennis elbow, shoulder pain

 Posture, postural pain, scoliosis